MonkmanMH/UVic_BIDA302/course_outline/00_course-outline.md

 * asking questions and responding to the questions of others

+* participating in zoom break-out groups

 * collaborating with other participants

 ### Weekly assignments (marks: 12 each, 48 total)

-* Tour assignments, due Weeks 2 through 5.
+* Four assignments, due Weeks 2 through 5.

 * These four assignments will review the concepts introduced in that week's lesson and build on previous concepts.